steob92/VTS-SimPipe/README.md

 The file [docker/corsika-config.h](docker/corsika-config.h) contains the configuration file for CORSIKA and is used for the compilation.

+### GrOptics containers

+GrOptics requires C++11 for compilation, therefore the `root:6.24.06-centos7` is used as base image.

 ## Environmental Variables

 Environmental variables are used to configure the simulation pipelines, especially output directories and executables.